The Lady Luck EP

 The Lady Luck EP is the third extended play by American rock band The Cab, released on June 30, 2009, through Decaydance and Fueled by Ramen.
 The EP reached the US Heatseekers Albums chart at number 14.

 Background and release

-On June 13, 2009, the group announced The Lady Luck EP, along with its track list.
+Originally titled What Happens In Vegas, the EP was expected to be released on June 16, 2009.
+However, on June 13, the group announced a new name for the EP, The Lady Luck EP, along with its track list.
 The EP features six tracks, including a remix of "Take My Hand" featuring Cassadee Pope of Hey Monday and an acoustic version of "I'll Run".
 The EP also features previously unreleased track "Lights" and "Diamonds Are Forever (And Forever Is a Long Time)", which was originally released as a bonus track from their debut studio album, Whisper War.
 On June 19, the EP was streamed to their PureVolume page, before it was officially released on June 30.
 Prior to the EP's release, lead singer Alexander DeLeon announced on his blog that guitarist Ian Crawford had left the band due to creative differences.